-International Lighthouse and Lightship Weekend (August 17-18) is almost upon us, so we encourage you to organise a rental car in Sydney and pay a visit to as many of these majestic structures as you possibly can.
+International Lighthouse and Lightship Weekend (August 17-18) is almost upon us, so we encourage you to reach to the Sydney branch of our car hire company and pay a visit to as many of these majestic structures as you possibly can.

 There are a lot to choose from – according to the Australian Maritime Safety Authority (AMSA), the country’s coastal areas are peppered with over 350 lighthouses.

 “Lighthouses have been used as an aid to navigation for hundreds of years and are a unique part of Australia’s history and coastline,” said Graham Peachey, chief executive officer of the AMSA.

 The following are just a few of those located in New South Wales.
 So make sure you get that lighthouse fanatic in your life into the car rental Sydney Domestic Airport passengers rely on!

 This gleaming white structure was the first lighthouse ever to be erected in Australia.
 It is located at Dunbar Head, which is very close to the entrance of Sydney Harbour.

 Macquarie Lighthouse was originally designed by a convict architect called Francis Greenway, and has been welcoming ships to the shores of New South Wales for almost 200 years.